callpraths/callpraths.github.io/_drafts/promises-to-my-child.markdown

 Kids take, you give.
 Period.

 Expectations arise most where the love is strongest.
-I will to create the distance between my desires and his independence that will let us be good friends unto the end of my days.
+I will create the distance between my desires and his independence that will let us be good friends unto the end of my days.